NiklasBeierl/nosyms/README.md

 `pip install dgl-cudaXX.X`  the cuda version of dgl.

 # Volatility3 Plugins
-## `pointer_scan.HighmemPointerScan`
+## `pointer_scan.KernelMemPointerScan`
-... scans a memory snapshots "physical layer" for x86-64 "canonical" high mem pointers (8 byte aligned words with bits 63-48 set to `1`).
+... scans a memory snapshots "physical layer" for x86-64 "canonical" "kernel space" pointers (8 byte aligned words with bits 63-48 set to `1`).
 Then tries to translate them to a physical address.
 See `volatility.framework.layers.intel.Intel32e.translate`.
 If translation is unsuccessful the _physical_ column for the corresponding row is left blank.
 The output csv file with columns _offset_, _virtual_ and _physical_ is written to the